ZhenleiWang-star/wang.github.io/_pages/about.md

 ---

 # About Me
-I am an incoming computer science Ph.D. student at Cornell University, where I will be co-advised by [Thorsten Joachims](https://www.cs.cornell.edu/people/tj/) and [Nathan Kallus](http://www.nathankallus.com/).
+I am an incoming Ph.D. student in Computer Science at Cornell University, where I will be co-advised by [Thorsten Joachims](https://www.cs.cornell.edu/people/tj/) and [Nathan Kallus](http://www.nathankallus.com/).
 I am also working with [Yusuke Narita](https://www.yusuke-narita.com/) (Yale University) and some tech companies in Tokyo for large-scale empirical studies.
-I recently completed by undergraduate in Industrial Engineering and Economics at the Tokyo Institute of Technology.
+I recently completed my bachelor's degree in Industrial Engineering and Economics at the Tokyo Institute of Technology.

 My research lies at the intersection of machine learning and causal inference called _counterfactual learning_.
 I am interested in the counterfactual nature of logged bandit feedback and human behavior data obtained from interactive systems, and ways of using biased real-world datasets to assist safe and better decision making in the wild.

 # Research Interests
 - Counterfactual Learning and Evaluation
     - Off-Policy Evaluation (Bandit / Reinforcement Learning)
-    - Heterogeneous  Causal Effect Prediction
+    - Heterogeneous Treatment Effect Prediction
     - Offline Recommender Learning and Evaluation
 - Learning from Human Behavior Data
 - Statistical Machine Learning